"

 • Female sex

-Risk Factors for Developing Overweight and Obesity
+Risk Factors for Becoming Overweight and Developing Obesity

 • Modifiable Risk Factors